 Below the major category list is a top business section people can swipe through.
 Each category has the top 3 or so businesses listed by recommendation.

 There are several places top recommended businesses are listed on Nextdoor.
 If you can get into one of the categories that are frequented a lot then there’s a lot of business to be had.

 Recommendations on Nextdoor are some of the most authentic online and people trust them.
 The few recommendations I’ve received on Nextdoor turned into a client with little to no price shopping and no difficulties.
 People trust Nextdoor a lot.

-Because Nextdoor recommendations happen in such an authentic way and people are verified, it’s trusted more.
+Because Nextdoor recommendations happen in such an authentic way and everyone who is a member of Nextdoor is thoroughly verified, it’s trusted more.
 The recommendations are organic and they’re authentic.
-More so than anywhere online which is why Nextdoor recommendations are important and powerful.
+More so than anywhere online which is why Nextdoor recommendations are so important .